Eric Brown (baseball): Professional career

 Brown was selected by the Milwaukee Brewers in the first round with the 27th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $2.05 million.

 Brown made his professional debut with the Arizona Complex League Brewers and was promoted to the Carolina Mudcats after four games.
 Over 27 games between the two teams, Brown batted .268 with three home runs, eight RBIs, and 19 stolen bases.
 He opened the 2023 season with the Wisconsin Timber Rattlers.
 He was promoted to the Biloxi Shuckers near the season's end.
 He missed time during the season due to a sore thumb and a hairline fracture in his left scapula.
 Over 72 games for the season, he hit .255 with six home runs, 27 RBIs, and 39 stolen bases.
 He was selected to play in the Arizona Fall League with the Surprise Saguaros.

 Brown was assigned to Biloxi for the 2024 season.
-Over 105 games, Brown batted .185 with four home runs, 38 RBIs, and twenty stolen bases.
-He returned to Biloxi to open the 2025 season.
+Over 105 games, he batted .185 with four home runs, 38 RBIs, and twenty stolen bases.
+Brown returned to Biloxi to open the 2025 season.
+He missed time due to injury and appeared in only 28 games in which he hit .157 with one home run.
+To begin the 2026 season, Brown was assigned back to Biloxi for the third straight year and was promoted to the Nashville Sounds in July.
+He played in 70 games across both teams and batted .228 with six home runs and 28 RBIs.